 Authoring panels in the Animate workspace carry the authoring and publishing controls that you can arrange according to your preferences.
 You can also drag any panel out of its place, resize it, and place it anywhere on your screen for easy access.
-Animate fly-out menus also give you an option to lock the panel at any particular place on your screen so that it does not move when you drag it accidentally while working.
+Animate pop-up menus also give you an option to lock the panel at any particular place on your screen.
+If you lock, the panel does not move when you drag it accidentally while working.

 The Property inspector provides easy access to the most commonly used attributes of the current selection, either on the Stage or in the Timeline.
-You can make changes to the object or document attributes in the Property inspector without accessing the menus or panels that also control these attributes.
+You can modify the object or document attributes in the Property inspector without accessing the menus or panels that also control these attributes.

 To display the Property inspector, Select Window > Properties, or press Control+F3 (Windows) or Command+F3 (Macintosh).

-The Library panel (Window > Library) is where you store and organize symbols created in Animate, as well as imported files, including bitmap graphics, sound files, and video clips.
-The Library panel lets you organize library items in folders, see how often an item is used in a document, and sort items by name, type, date, use count, or ActionScript® linkage identifier.
-For example, when you import a animated GIF into the library, it creates a folder named GIF under the root folder and places the file in it.
-You can also search the Library panel by typing in a symbol name or linkage name in the search field and set properties on most multiple-object selections.
+The Library panel (Window > Library) is where you store and organize symbols created in Animate.
+You can also store imported files, including bitmap graphics, sound files, and video clips.
+The Library panel lets you organize library items in folders.
+Also, see how often an item is used in a document, and sort items by name, type, date, use count, or ActionScript® linkage identifier.
+For example, when you import an animated GIF, it creates a folder named GIF under the root folder and places the file.
+You can also search the Library panel by typing in a symbol name or linkage name in the search field.
+You can also set properties on most multiple-object selections.

 The Actions panel lets you create and edit ActionScript code for an object or frame.
 Selecting a frame, button, or movie clip instance makes the Actions panel active.
 The Actions panel title changes to Button Actions, Movie Clip Actions, or Frame Actions, depending on what is selected.